 Careful evaluation of your organization’s security posture is critical, and should be an ongoing process.

 - Ensure that basic security practices are in place.
-Proper password and authentication policies, patch-management procedures, firewall and IDPS configuration, and log review procedures are among the practices that should be well-established within your organization, and that of your partners and contractors.
+Proper password and authentication policies, patch-management procedures, firewall and intrusion detection and intrusion prevention system (IDS/IPS) configuration, and log review procedures are among the practices that should be well-established within your organization, as well as with your partners and contractors.
 Ensure the information from these tools and systems are visible and correlated between key teams and incident responders.
 Remember to focus appropriately on third-party relationships and deploy compensating controls if your partners are not at the level of security you desire.

 - Identify the security tools, technologies, and strategies you currently employ and maximize their effectiveness against today’s internal and external threats.
 Is your security information and event management system (SIEM) properly logging, monitoring and auditing employee actions and activity?
 Do you have data loss prevention (DLP) and analytics technology implemented and integrated to provide visibility into data movement?
+Do you have risk-based multi-factor authentication (MFA) to limit potential damage if credentials are lost or stolen?
 What technologies and solutions exist to fill gaps in your existing security infrastructure?

 - Should you upgrade your current vendors’ products, or invest in new technologies?
 Many organizations fail to optimize their existing tools and technologies, and programs and processes often have gaps that can be exploited.
 Focus on what currently exists within the organization, and perform programmatic gap assessments to enhance your efforts.
 Many companies leverage a vendor-independent technology partner to test additional solutions and find the right fit for their organization.

 - How strong is your existing identity management infrastructure?
 It’s important to monitor employee roles carefully as they change, as well as the accessibility of information by partners and outside consultants.
-Your identity management system should ensure only those who require access to sensitive information have it.
-If an employee leaves the organization or moves to another department, your identity-management system should be make appropriate changes to access or wipe data on mobile and other devices as necessary.
+Your IAM controls should ensure only those who require access to sensitive information have it.
+If an employee leaves the organization or moves to another department, your identity-management system should make appropriate changes to access or wipe data on mobile and other devices as necessary.
 Privilege management should be a key area of focus.
 Ensure controls are in place to cross-reference identities with data protection strategies.

 3. Develop a Formal Insider Threat Program